-The user can find the data type associated with the column by clicking the column header button.
-This displays a pop-up message containing data type within square bracket followed by the field description.
+The user can find the data type associated with the column by clicking the column header field in row 3 of the DataSheet.
+This displays a pop-up message containing data type within a square bracket followed by the field description.

-When entering a value for Date and Date Time data type, the user has the freedom to enter date value in the format they prefer to use in Excel.
+When entering a value for Date and Date Time data type, the user can enter the date value in the format they prefer to use in Excel.
 Simplified Loader template adapts to the format entered by the user.

 There is no language restriction to enter values in DataSheet.
-Simplified Loader template supports the Unicode character set, which means that a user can enter data in any language.
+Simplified Loader template supports the Unicode character set, meaning a user can enter data in any language.

 Status of Operation

 The DataSheet contains Load Status and Error Message columns that indicate whether an operation has been successful or not and, in the case of a failure, an error message stating the reason for a failed transaction.

 Default values save time by reducing the amount of manual data entry required whenever the Simplified Templates are used to create or update multiple data records within Oracle Fusion.
 For example, suppose a user is uploading several Invoices.
 In such cases, the common values can be set as default values in the Simplified Loader template.
 The user can assign default values to any field in the Simplified Loader template.
 Enter the default values in row 2 of the DataSheet.

 NOTE: For Default values to apply to the transaction, there must be at least one relevant field value populated for the given section in row 4 onwards.